 Hey guys, welcome to my blog!

-I’m Lily, a twenty-something Island Girl with a love for the culture.
+I’m Lily, a thirty-something Island Girl with a love for the culture.
 I have been labelled as ‘gifted’ due to my multifaceted nature, skills and attributes.
 I see myself as quite the free-spirit and I hate to be boxed in or suffocated by others’ expectations of me.
 I’m an old soul, so I have often been told that I’m wise beyond my years.
 I’m learning that being my true, authentic self means having a willingness to show vulnerability, staying loyal to my core values and expressing myself unapologetically.
 I love music, singing, writing/poetry, performing arts, fashion, food, travelling and generally being creative.

 Over the years, I have been commended on how I write and told that I articulate myself very well.
 Writing is something I have enjoyed from an early age.
 As an adult, I have become more open to the idea of sharing my thoughts on diverse social issues, as well as matters of the heart.
 I have encountered various challenges throughout my life’s journey and feel impelled to write about some of these experiences, as well as the numerous lessons I have learned along the way.